California car (streetcar)

 California cars are still operational on the San Francisco cable car system.
 Both the single-ended cars on the Powell–Hyde and Powell–Mason lines, and the double-ended cars on the California Street line, are of this type.
-The single-ended cars have a single open section at the front of the car, with a closed compartment at the rear, whilst the double-ended cars have a central closed compartment flanked by open areas.
+The single-ended type has a single open section at the front of the car, with a closed compartment at the rear, whilst the double-ended type has a central closed compartment with an open area at each end.

 Several California cars are now preserved and/or used on heritage operations.
 These include: